Azure/aml-compute/README.md

 #### Azure Credentials

+Azure credentials are required to connect to your Azure Machine Learning Workspace.
+These may have been created for an action you are already using in your repository, if so, you can skip the steps below.

 Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer or use the Cloud CLI and execute the following command to generate the required credentials:

 ```sh